Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-Parkinson disease is a movement disorder that can cause your muscles to tighten and become rigid, making it difficult to walk and engage in daily activities.
-People with Parkinson’s disease also experience tremors and may ultimately develop cognitive problems, including memory loss and dementia.
+Parkinson disease is a movement disorder.
+It can cause the muscles to tighten and become rigid This makes it hard to walk and do other daily activities.
+People with Parkinson’s disease also have tremors and may develop cognitive problems, including memory loss and dementia.

-Parkinson disease is most common in people who are older than 50; the average age at which it occurs is 60.
+Parkinson disease is most common in people who are older than 50.
+The average age at which it occurs is 60.
 But some younger people may also get Parkinson disease.
 When it affects someone younger than age 50, it's called early-onset Parkinson disease.
-You may be more likely to develop early-onset Parkinson disease if someone in your family has it.
+You may be more likely to get early-onset Parkinson disease if someone in your family has it.
 The older you are, the greater your risk of developing Parkinson disease.
 It's also much more common in men than in women.

 Parkinson disease is a chronic and progressive disease.
-That means that it's a disease that doesn't go away and continues to get worse over time.
+It doesn't go away and continues to get worse over time.

 Parkinson disease symptoms usually start out mild, and then progressively get much worse.
-The first signs are often so subtle that many people may not seek medical attention initially.
+The first signs are often so subtle that many people don't seek medical attention at first.
 These are common symptoms of Parkinson disease:

 Eventually, Parkinson disease symptoms get worse and include:

-Parkinson disease can be difficult to diagnose, as there isn't one single test that can identify it.
-It can be easily mistaken for another health condition.
-A health care provider will usually take a medical history, including a family history to find out if someone else has Parkinson's disease, and do a neurological exam.
-Sometimes, an MRI or CT scan of the brain can identify other problems or rule out other diseases.
+Parkinson disease can be hard to diagnose.
+No single test can identify it.
+Parkinson can be easily mistaken for another health condition.
+A healthcare provider will usually take a medical history, including a family history to find out if anyone else in your family has Parkinson's disease.
+He or she will also do a neurological exam.
+Sometimes, an MRI or CT scan, or some other imaging scan of the brain can identify other problems or rule out other diseases.

 Parkinson disease can't be cured.
 But there are different therapies that can help control symptoms.
-Many of the medications used to treat Parkinson disease help to offset the loss of the chemical dopamine in the brain.
-Most of these drugs do help to manage symptoms quite successfully.
+Many of the medicines used to treat Parkinson disease help to offset the loss of the chemical dopamine in the brain.
+Most of these medicines help manage symptoms quite successfully.

 A procedure called deep brain stimulation may also be used to treat Parkinson disease.
 It sends electrical impulses into the brain to help control tremors and twitching movements.
 Some people may need surgery to manage Parkinson disease symptoms.
 Surgery may involve destroying small areas of brain tissue responsible for the symptoms.
 However, these surgeries are rarely done since deep brain stimulation is now available.

-Initially, Parkinson disease causes physical symptoms.
-Problems with cognitive function, including forgetfulness and difficulty with concentration, may arise later.
-As the disease gets worse with time, many people develop dementia, which causes profound memory loss and makes it difficult to maintain relationships with others.
+Parkinson disease causes physical symptoms at first.
+Problems with cognitive function, including forgetfulness and trouble with concentration, may arise later.
+As the disease gets worse with time, many people develop dementia.
+This can cause profound memory loss and makes it hard to maintain relationships.

 Parkinson disease dementia can cause problems with:

-If you have Parkinson disease and dementia, eventually you probably won't be able to live by yourself.
-Dementia affects your ability to care of yourself, even if your Parkinson disease allows you to physically perform daily tasks.
+If you have Parkinson disease and dementia, in time, you likely won't be able to live by yourself.
+Dementia affects your ability to care of yourself, even if you can still physically do daily tasks.